 The first logo featured a large letter S, representing the word Singer (the founder’s last name, which became the company’s name).
 The ends of the character are sharp, resembling needles.
 The glyph of the letter features the inscription “Singer sewing machines,” indicating the company’s product offerings.
 The curving ribbon of the S resembles a thread, and the inscriptions on it look like machine stitches.

-In the background, there is a black-and-white silhouette of a woman sitting at a table and sewing on a branded machine.
-Singer’s advertising campaigns emphasized easing women’s sewing work, which is also reflected in the logo.
+In the background, a black-and-white silhouette of a woman sits at a table, sewing on a branded machine.
+Singer’s advertising campaigns emphasized easing women’s sewing work, a theme reflected in the logo.

 1961 – today